 Divinity: Original Sin 2

-One of the best RPGs of all time in my opinion and the best option you have when it comes to an amazing, complete Dungeons & Dragons experience on your Switch.
+This is, without a doubt, the best RPG on the system.
+It is the best option you have when it comes to an amazing, complete Dungeons & Dragons experience on a Nintendo console.

-This turn based RPG game has been around for a few years already and the first in the series is not available on Switch – but at the same time, you don’t really need to have played it in order to fully enjoy DOS2.
+While the first game in the series isn’t available on Switch, you don’t really need to have played it to fully enjoy DOS2.

 I would go as far as saying that once you start playing this game, you will never feel the need for another!